Ivan-Markovic/lovac/README.md

 # Recommendations

 For Antivirus scanning on Linux you can use ClamAV (or any other available).
-Be sure that you not what are you doing if you proceed with further investigation, use proper Sandbox via Virtual Machine.
+Be sure that you know what are you doing if you proceed with further investigation, use proper Sandbox via Virtual Machine.
 For reversing obsfucated javascript you can use tools like: https://github.com/lelinhtinh/de4js.

 # TODO